cocos-creator/firedoc-2.x/docs/classes/BuilderContext.md

     <div class="extended-detail">

         <div class="description">
-            <p>Fetches the remote data and fires the callback when it's all complete</p>
+            Fetches the remote data and fires the callback when it's all complete
         </div>

             <div class="params">